 Update the evaluation of sol.#59 according to the updates proposed for solution #59.

-The following changes are proposed on clause 8.2.2:

-Editor's Note "It is still to be decided if information shall be pushed via Nnwdaf_AnalyticsSubscription_Subscribe request message or re-use existing Rel-16 mechanism via a pull from target NWDAF" is resolved by sending a "analytic context indication" and the target NWDAF then requesting the analytics context from the source NWDAF.

-Resolve Editor's Note "Bullet 2 above depends on decisions on if and how Data collection from NWDAF shall be done" as the principle is about information that can be included in the Analytics context.
-Further, data collection (including historical data) is discussed as part of Key Issue #11.

-Replace Editor's Note "Whether prepared analytics handover will be progressed in the normative phase is FFS." by a NOTE describing that handover preparation is relevant for use cases with real-time constraints.

 2 Proposal

 It is proposed to modify TR 23.700-91 as follow:

 *** Change 1 ***

 Table 7.2.2-3 lists solutions that concern with the re-selection of NWDAFs, e.g., in case of mobility.
 Those solutions assume a setup with multiple NWDAF instances, therefore are marked as related to Key Issue #2, while the solutions focus on NWDAF re-selection and context handover aspects, and therefore can be applied to any kind of NWDAF architecture.
 Main differences are in the services used for the re-selection and in which entity is triggering the re-selection and informing the service consumer.